Maximinodotpy/Gitdown/readme.md

 ```

 If you don't define a slug it will simply take the name and transform it to a valid slug.
 Keep in mind that if you change the slug (or name if you don't have a slug) Gitdown wont recognize the article again so you have to delete it manually and reupload it.

+It will also search for a file with the name `.preview` in the same folder as the article to add as the thumbnail.

 ## Notes